4 ways to relax in national parks

 What is it?
 Also known as shinrin-yoku, forest bathing is a popular practice in Japan.
 Essentially, it means to immerse yourself in nature, and it has been shown to have great effects like lowering blood pressure and heart rate, and even the production of stress hormones.

 How do I do it?
-Take an hour or two and go for a gentle walk in the bush, concentrating on your surroundings rather than speed or distance.
+Take an hour or 2 and go for a gentle walk in the bush, concentrating on your surroundings rather than speed or distance.
 You could also just sit under a tree and relax, noticing the colours, sounds, scents and textures around you.

 Touch things like leaves, bark and stones.
 Let the bird calls wash over you and watch the way the shade patches move on the ground.
 Take your shoes off and feel the grass or dirt beneath your feet.
 Look at small things closely, like flowers, insects and seed pods, and really appreciate them.